duckdb/duckdb-web/faq.md

 <div class="qa-wrap" markdown="1">

-### Does DuckDB support persistent storage?
+### Can DuckDB save data to disk?

 <div class="answer" markdown="1">

-DuckDB can persist the database into a single file, which includes all tables, views, indexes, macros, etc. stored in the database.
+DuckDB supports persistent storage and stores the database as a single file, which includes all tables, views, indexes, macros, etc. present in the database.
-DuckDB's [storag format](/internals/storage) uses a compressed columnar representation, which is compact but allows for efficient bulk updates.
+DuckDB's [storage format](/internals/storage) uses a compressed columnar representation, which is compact but allows for efficient bulk updates.

 </div>